-In evaluating each candidate, the Committee considers factors such as personal character, values and disciplines, independence, ethical standards, diversity, other outside commitments, professional background, skills, experiences and relevant subject matter expertise, all in the context of an assessment of the needs of the Board at that point.
-Each director candidate is expected to provide that other existing and planned future commitments do not materially interfere with his or her responsibilities as a director.
+In evaluating each candidate, the Committee considers factors such as personal character, values, disciplines, independence, ethical standards, diversity, other outside commitments, professional background, skills, experiences and relevant subject matter expertise, all in the context of an assessment of the needs of the Board at that point.
+Each director candidate is expected to provide that other existing and planned future commitments will not materially interfere with his or her responsibilities as a director.
+All prospective new directors must agree to allow the Company to conduct a background check using a third-party.